Strengthen your pelvic floor

 Certain medications, excess weight, smoking and physical inactivity may indirectly contribute to bladder control problems.
 If you address these factors, bladder-specific techniques — such as avoiding bladder irritants and bladder training — may be even more likely to work.

 - Maintain a healthy weight.
 Being overweight may contribute to bladder control problems, particularly stress incontinence.
 Excessive body weight puts pressure on your abdomen and bladder, sometimes resulting in leakage.
-If you're overweight and experiencing a bladder control problem, losing weight may be one way to help.
+If you're overweight and experiencing a bladder control problem, losing weight may help.

 - Stop smoking.
 Smokers are more likely to have bladder control problems and are more likely to experience more-severe symptoms.
 Heavy smokers also tend to develop a chronic cough, which can place added pressure on the bladder and aggravate urinary incontinence.
 Improving urinary incontinence may be one of many benefits of stopping smoking.

-- Start exercising.
+- Be active.
 Some studies indicate that regular physical activity reduces bladder control problems.
-Try for at least 30 minutes of moderate activity — such as walking briskly, biking or swimming — most days of the week.
+Try for at least 30 minutes of low-impact moderate activity — such as walking briskly, biking or swimming — most days of the week.

 - Minimize constipation.
-Straining excessively during bowel movements can damage the pelvic floor.
-And unfortunately, some medications used to treat bladder control problems can make constipation worse.
+Straining too much during bowel movements can damage the pelvic floor.
+Unfortunately, some medications used to treat bladder control problems can make constipation worse.
 Exercising, drinking enough water and eating high-fiber foods, such as lentils, beans, and fresh vegetables and fruit, may help improve constipation.

 - Manage chronic cough.
-If you have a cough that doesn't go away, it could make your bladder control problem worse.
-Smoking is a common cause of chronic cough.
-If you don't smoke, the cough could be caused be a treatable condition, such as allergies or a sinus infection.
+If you have a cough that doesn't go away, it could be making your bladder control problem worse.
+See your doctor about possible treatment options.

 Your role in treatment

 Behavior therapies can improve bladder control with minimal side effects.
-These techniques take some time and practice before you begin seeing results.
+These techniques take time and practice before you see results.
 But persistence pays off.
-If you stick with the program, you'll more than likely see an improvement in your symptoms.
+If you stick with the program, you'll likely see an improvement in your symptoms.
 And if one of these approaches doesn't work, talk with your doctor about exploring other treatment options that may help.

 See more In-depth